 The ability to communicate clearly is another skill of major importance a CFO sorely needs.
 A CFO must ensure everybody understands the message in exactly the same way and in the way it is intended to be understood.

 Clark Gable died 58 years ago, but unbeknownst to himself, Gable is still a leading man: not as an actor, maybe, but his humble beginnings, and what can be learned from them, can still lead CFOs to success.

 While chasing his ambition of becoming a world-class bodybuilder, Schwarzenegger and a friend built up their own construction business from scratch and called it “Specialty European Bricklayers“.
 While working here, Schwarzenegger also used whatever time he had available to build up his body and he eventually achieved his goal in bodybuilding circles.
 He decided only much later to try his hand at acting.
 After years of struggling, he finally became famous for his leading roles in the Terminator franchise despite an Austrian accent as heavy as a block of cement.

-Schwarzenegger’s story also reveals a skill that is of extreme value to any leading CFO and that is focus.
-Starting his own construction business and working as a bricklayer were only ways to pay the bills while Schwarzenegger remained focused on and worked towards his main goal: becoming a world-class bodybuilder.
+Schwarzenegger’s story also reveals a skill that is of extreme value to any leading CFO and that is the focus.
+Starting his own construction business and working as a bricklayer were the only ways to pay the bills while Schwarzenegger remained focused on and worked towards his main goal: becoming a world-class bodybuilder.

 Leading CFOs must have an unflinching focus on results.
 They must consider how short-term activities are in concert with long-term objectives.